 - This allows advertisers to target their competitors’ audience (based on previous searches, visits, etc.) in search ads.

 - This feature allows you to not only target the most relevant audiences and avoid entering bidding wars with your competitors but also to build brand awareness whilst reducing cost-per-click and achieving incremental conversions.

 Baidu’s industry target feature allows advertisers to target their competitors’ audience (based on previous searches, visits, etc.) in search ads.
 This feature allows you to not only target the most relevant audiences whilst avoiding bidding wars with your competitors, but also helps to build brand awareness and reduce cost-per-click, to achieve incremental conversions.

 - For instance, including a snippet image and summary can dramatically increase the click-through rate

-Baidu in-feed ads, for example, are native ads that are displayed on Baidu’s mobile site, browser and bulletin board system (BBS), Tieba.
-Tapping into growing mobile usage and changing consumer behaviours, in-feed ads are becoming one of the most popular advert formats in the Chinese digital space, allowing advertisers to:
+Baidu in-feed ads, for example, are native ads that are displayed on Baidu’s mobile site, browser, and bulletin board system (BBS), Tieba.
+Tapping into growing mobile usage and changing consumer behaviors, in-feed ads are becoming one of the most popular advert formats in the Chinese digital space, allowing advertisers to: